AndyTza/UW-AstroGaiaDataSprint24.github.io/index.md

 ## Getting Started with Gaia DR3 Data Products
 Please see the [Gaia Data Resources Page](https://uw-astro-gaia-datasprint24.netlify.app/about/).

+## How to have a Impactful Hackathon?
+Is this your first time hacking?
+Astronomy related?
+Please see our [Astro Hackathon Tips](https://uw-astro-gaia-datasprint24.netlify.app/tips/).

 ## Code of Conduct
-We invite all UW members who are enthusiastic about data science and astronomy.
-We welcome all, and will be abide by the [University of Washington Student Code of Conduct](https://www.washington.edu/cssc/expectations/).
+We invite all UW members who are enthusiastic about astronomy and data science.
+We welcome all and will be abide by the [University of Washington Student Code of Conduct](https://www.washington.edu/cssc/expectations/).